 How to choose the most suitable flavor?

 The smoking of a brisket relies heavily on the taste of your own self.
 Choose complimentary flavors for your meat.
-Some meat only goes well with Hickory or Apple while others support a variety of tastes and aroma.
+Some meat only goes well with Hickory or Apple while others support a variety of tastes and aromas.

 How much time does it take to cook a brisket?